BlackbitDigitalCommerce/pimcore-data-director/README.md

 ## Demo

-You can test the Data Director at our Pimcore demo system after [requesting the login credentials](https://digital-commerce.blackbit.de/en/pimcore-data-director-demo).
+You can test the Data Director at our Pimcore demo system by [requesting the demo login credentials](https://digital-commerce.blackbit.de/en/pimcore-data-director-demo).

 * * *